-We are currently expanding our existing Baton Rouge area infrastructure to allow for greater capacity and flexibility in servicing our major refinery customer in the region.
-This expansion includes the construction of an additional 500,000 barrels of crude oil tankage at our existing Baton Rouge Terminal.
-Additionally, this expansion will include the upgrading of pumping and other infrastructure capabilities in order to allow for the efficient handling of expected increases in crude oil volumes received at our Baton Rouge area facilities.
-We expect these assets to become operational in the first half of 2018.
+We expanded our existing Baton Rouge area infrastructure to allow for greater capacity and flexibility in servicing our major refinery customer in the region.
+This expansion included the construction of an additional 500,000 barrels of crude oil tankage at our existing Baton Rouge Terminal.
+Additionally, this expansion includes the upgrading of pumping and other infrastructure capabilities in order to allow for the efficient handling of expected increases in crude oil volumes received at our Baton Rouge area facilities.
+These assets became operational in the first half of 2018.